When “Just Friends” Isn’t Enough, But You Hold On Anyway: Exploring This Concept in Teen Romance

 ~ Ashley C.

 P.S.
-If you would like to sample more of my story-writing style, you can click here to read some short stories that are currently available.
+If you would like to sample more of my story-writing style, feel free to click here to read some stories that are currently available.